 They wouldn't give up Moscow!

 On October 15, 1814, one of the greatest poets of mankind, Mikhail Yuryevich Lermontov, was born.
 He died very young - he was not yet twenty-seven years old.
-During his short life, he created many brilliant creations.
-But there is, perhaps, no one more popular among them than the poem "Borodino".
+During his short life he created many ingenious creations.
+But perhaps none of them is more popular than the poem “Borodino”.

-The whole world knows the word "Borodino".
+The whole world knows the word “Borodino”.
 This is the name of a village located not far from Moscow, on the old Smolensk road.
-On September 5, 1812, a great battle took place near Borodino: Russian troops under the command of Field Marshal M.I.
-Kutuzov defeated the French army, led by the famous commander - Emperor Napoleon I.
+A great battle took place near Borodino on September 5, 1812: Russian troops under the command of Field Marshal M.I.
+Kutuzov defeated the French army, which was led by the famous commander - Emperor Napoleon I.

 A simple Russian soldier tells about the great battle.
-He recalls with delight how, on the day of Borodin, the Russian army swore to stand up for their homeland with their heads, to break the onslaught of the enemy, to block his path.
-And how she kept the “oath of allegiance” in battle.
-In the face of an old soldier, Lermontov portrayed the protagonist of the war - the people.
+He recalls with delight how on the day of Borodin the Russian army vowed to stand up for their homeland, break the onslaught of the enemy, and block his path.
+And how she kept her “oath of allegiance” in battle.
+In the person of the old soldier, Lermontov portrayed the main hero of the war - the people.

 The poet managed to tell a lot in a small poem.
-Here is the night before the battle, and the morning of the great battle, and the colonel's call to die near Moscow, and the French offensive.
+Here is the night before the battle, and the morning of the great battle, and the colonel’s call to die near Moscow, and the advance of the French.
 And finally, victory:

 This invincible spirit of the Russian army crushed Napoleon's invasion.

 Lermontov was born when the Patriotic War was over and the victorious Russian troops were already in Paris.
-But since childhood, he heard stories about the Patriotic War and about the famous battle.
+But from childhood he heard stories about the Patriotic War and the famous battle.

-Upon leaving the military school, the poet joined the Guards Regiment as an officer.
-Soldiers who had a chance to participate in the Battle of Borodino served in the regiment: after all, the service of a soldier in those days lasted twenty-five years.
+Upon leaving military school, the poet joined the guards regiment as an officer.
+The regiment was served by soldiers who had the opportunity to participate in the Battle of Borodino: after all, soldier’s service in those days lasted twenty-five years.
 Experienced warriors willingly shared memories of past battles with recruits.
-It is no coincidence that the young soldier calls the narrator "uncle".
+It is no coincidence that the young soldier calls the narrator “uncle.”
 These are fighters of different generations.

-Lermontov not only depicted the battle as it could be seen and remembered by an ordinary participant in the battle - a man from the people, but also spoke about it plain language, interspersed with folk expressions and jokes: “wait, brother, Musyu”, “well, it was a day”, “our ears are on top”, “our colonel was born with a grip”, “sleeping in the damp land”, “the infidels retreated ".
-About the enemy army, "uncle" speaks in the singular - in a popular way: "given to the Frenchman", "the Frenchman rejoiced."
+Lermontov not only depicted the battle as an ordinary participant in the battle - a man from the people - could see and remember it, but also talked about it in simple language, sprinkled with folk expressions and jokes: “wait a minute, brother, monsie”, “well, it was a day”, “our ears are on top of our heads”, “our colonel was born with a grip”, “sleeping in the damp ground”, “the infidels retreated " “Uncle” speaks of the enemy army in the singular - in the popular language: “it was given to the French,” “the Frenchman rejoiced.”

-In Lermontov's "Borodino" the very thick of the battle is depicted, military labor is shown.
+Lermontov’s “Borodin” depicts the very thick of the battle and shows military labor.
 Before Lermontov, there were no such descriptions in Russian poetry.

-"Borodino" belongs to those rare works of poetry that adults re-read many times in their lives and at the same time understand and love the youngest.
+“Borodino” belongs to those rare works of poetry that adults reread many times in their lives and at the same time are understood and loved by the youngest.

 Irakli Andronikov